 If you wish to receive a list of specific non-countywide seats open and current office-holders in your districts, contact your local Dem zone leadership.

 How does the process of running for office work?

 If you’d like to fill out a form to request CCDC training and support, see here.

 • Consult others, decide if you would like to run and for which office, start to gather support, set up social media.

 • Form an advisory team.

 • Start gathering signatures to get your name on the ballot (but not before the first permitted day, usually in mid-February).
-We do not yet know if signature-gathering procedures will be altered due to Covid-19 in 2021.

 • Ask for CCDC endorsement at the Nomination Convention, usually in February.
 Winning that endorsement is useful, but CCDC helps all candidates to get their names before the public.

 • If CCDC does not make an endorsement for that office, then you can ask zone committees for endorsement.

 • The winners of the primary election in May (April in presidential years) become the party’s candidates for the general election.